-- Freelancers know how to be productive wile working remotely.
+- Freelancers know how to be productive while working remotely.
 (Just learned that my normal week is called “social distancing” now.)

-- When times are tough, experts are still needed to keep businesses in motion — maybe even more than before.
+- When times are tough, experts are still needed to keep businesses in motion — maybe now more than ever before.

 - Many businesses want to take advantage of new opportunities during a downturn.
 Freelancers provide on-demand productivity, so these businesses can move and build faster.

 - In a world bombarded by problems on every side, freelancers are natural problem solvers.
 We were born for this.

 But just because there’s opportunity for you during a downturn doesn’t mean it’ll be smooth sailing.
 You’ll have to seek out opportunities, find people and businesses to help, and carefully watch your bottom line.